GordStephen/pdblog/posts/20240922-Using Atom Feeds.md

 [Atom feed](https://en.wikipedia.org/wiki/Atom_(Web_standard))
 of all your blog content, so visitors can follow your posts from their feed reader of choice!
-By default the feed is created at `/atom.xml`, although this can easily be changed to something else in the variable configuration section near the top of `pdblog.sh`:
+By default the feed is created at `/atom.xml`, although this can easily be changed to something else in `config.sh`:

 ```sh
 homepage="$OUT_DIR"/index.html